Magic Lands Alliance

 Step 4: Giving Back

-Set pieces, cultural designs, and materials ā such as Indigenous huts ā are given back to communities, philanthropists and sponsors to support education, tourism, and cultural projects.
+Set pieces, cultural designs, and materials — such as Indigenous huts — are given to First Nations communities and sponsors to support education, socio-economic benefits in tourism, and cultural history.

-Step 5: Release & Distribution
+Step 5: Release, Distribution and Licensing

 PERIOD Drama PROJECTs

-Our period dramas are carefully selected to delve deeper into Australian historyās untold stories, focusing on areas where truth and First Nations voices have been overlooked.
+Our period dramas are carefully selected to dive deeper into Australian history’s untold stories, focusing on areas where truth and Indigenous voices have been overlooked.

 More information on the period drama project slate.

-Educational Resources and Films
+Educational Resources

-Project 1
+PROJECT 1

 Magic Lands

-Buckley and Purraās Chance
+Buckley and Purra’s Chance

 Feature film - Period Drama - Thriller

-Development, Scripted - Casting
+Development, Scripted - Currently Casting

-Production Set for late 2025
+Production Set for August, 2026

 The untold true story and bloodline of William Buckley, an escaped British convict, and his relationship with Wadawurrung woman and resistance fighter Purramurnin Tullawurnin.
 Set in early 1800s Victoria, this tale unfolds during the tumultuous period of land grabbing from Indigenous communities and the founding of the Geelong and Melbourne settlements.